abearab/CRISPRi-dual-sgRNA-screens/README.md

 # CRISPRi-dual-sgRNA-screens

+[This is an archived repository, you may use ScreenPro2 instead] https://github.com/ArcInstitute/ScreenPro2

 ## Fastq to counts
 This repository contains scripts for alignment of sequencing data from dual-sgRNA CRISPR screening data.
 These scripts were adapted from: https://github.com/mhorlbeck/ScreenProcessing